 or occur simultaneously in the code, the priority is given by parentheses.
 Below is an example of an extended function that determines the correctness of a password:

-def has_special_chars(str): # Checks the content of special characters in the string def is_strong_password(password): length = len(password) # The brackets set the priority.
-It is clear what relates to what. return (length > 8 and length < 20) and has_special_chars(password)
+def has_capital_letter(str): # Checks the content of a capital letter in the string def has_special_chars(str): # Checks the content of special characters in the string def is_strong_password(password): length = len(password) # The brackets set the priority.
+It is clear what relates to what. return (length > 8 and as_capital_letter(password)) and has_special_chars(password)

 Now let's imagine that we want to buy an apartment that meets these conditions: an area of 100 square meters or more on any street OR an area of 80 square meters or more, but on Main Street.

 Let's write a function that will check the apartment.
 It takes two arguments: the area is a number and the street name is a string:

 def is_good_apartment(area, street): return area >= 100 or (area >= 80 and street == 'Main Street') print(is_good_apartment(91, 'Queens Street')) # => False print(is_good_apartment(78, 'Queens Street')) # => False print(is_good_apartment(70, 'Main Street')) # => False print(is_good_apartment(120, 'Queens Street')) # => True print(is_good_apartment(120, 'Main Street')) # => True print(is_good_apartment(80, 'Main Street')) # => True

 The area of mathematics in which logical operators are studied is called Boolean algebra.
 Below you will see true tables - you can use them to determine what the result will be if you apply the operator: